PJM178/social-media-platform/README.md

 * Adding comments to posts

 Made with TypeScript and React in the frontend and TypeScript and GraphQL in the backend.
 PostgreSQL is used as a database.

+## Installation and Running

+Download the zip file, unzip the project, navigate to frontend and backend folders in VSC, for example, and run npm install.
+To run the frontend and backend run npm start and npm run dev, respectively.

+You need to put couple environment variableds into .env in the backend folder:

+DATABASE_URL - PostgreSQL url, for example ElephantSQL PORT - 4000 as a default
+SECRET - a string to sign the token for authentication CORS - react app url